-As personal health data largely falls into the category of personal sensitive data under the PRC laws, the scope of liability for data breach or unauthorised use of or access to personal health data in use and sharing are currently the same as personal data and are regulated under the PRC Criminal Law, the PRC Cybersecurity Law, and the PRC Civil Code, which include criminal liabilities, administrative liabilities, and civil liabilities as follows:
+As personal health data largely falls into the category of personal sensitive data under the PRC laws, the scope of liability for data breach or unauthorised use of or access to personal health data in use and sharing are currently the same as personal data and are regulated under the PRC Criminal Law, the PRC Cybersecurity Law, the PRC Civil Code, and the PRC Personal Information Protection Law, which include criminal liabilities, administrative liabilities and civil liabilities as follows:

-- criminal liabilities for infringement of personal data include criminal detention, fixed-term sentence and monetary fines depending on the severity of the conduct and consequence; - administrative liabilities for illegally processing of personal data include written warnings, confiscation of illegal gains, monetary fines (ten times of the illegal gains or fines up to RMB1 million), suspension of business, and revocation of business licences under serious circumstances (note: the draft version of the PRC Personal Information Protection Law proposes to raise the monetary fines to 5% of the business operator's annual turnover of previous year); and - civil liabilities for infringement of personal data could be divided into torts liabilities and liabilities for breach of contract.
+- criminal liabilities for infringement of personal data include criminal detention, fixed-term sentence and monetary fines depending on the severity of the conduct and consequence; - administrative liabilities for illegally processing of personal data include written warnings, confiscation of illegal gains, monetary fines (up to RMB50 million or 5% of the turnover of the previous year), suspension of business and revocation of business licences under serious circumstances; - personal liabilities imposed on the person in charge include fines of up to RMB1 million and prohibition from holding certain positions; and - civil liabilities for infringement of personal data could be divided into torts liabilities and liabilities for breach of contract.

-10. AI AND MACHINE LEARNING
+11. AI AND MACHINE LEARNING

-10.1 The Utilisation of Al and Machine Learning in Digital Healthcare
+11.1 The Utilisation of AI and Machine Learning in Digital Healthcare AI, Machine Learning and Data Security

-Al, Machine Learning and Data Security Concerns
+Concerns

 Al in healthcare is developing rapidly in China and has been playing a robust and growing role in the healthcare industry.
-Since 2016, with the strong support of national policies, China's giant technology companies have entered into this field and launched different types of Al products.
-As the most common form of Al, machine learning is widely applied in various aspects such as Al-assisted diagnostics and treatment, medical imaging, precision medicine, pharmaceutical research, etc, followed by data security concerns with respect to the protection of large-scale personal sensitive data and cyber-attacks.
+Since 2016, with the strong support of national policies, China's giant technology companies have entered into this field and launched different types of AI products.
+From the legislative perspective, the NMPA issued the Guiding Principles for the Review of Registration of AI Medical Devices in 2022, to regulate the registration of AI products as medical devices.
+As the most common form of Al, machine learning is widely applied in various aspects such as AI-assisted diagnostics and treatment, medical imaging, precision medicine, pharmaceutical research, followed by data security concerns with respect to the protection of large-scale personal sensitive data and cyberattacks.

-For example, in April 2020, the server of a Chinese healthcare Al company in medical imaging related to COVID-19 diagnostics was hacked, and the research results, source codes and user data were posted on the dark web for sale.
+For example, in April 2020, the server of a Chinese healthcare AI company in medical imaging related to COVID-19 diagnostics was hacked, and the research results, source codes and user data were posted on the dark web for sale.
 The implications of this incident have already exceeded the scope of commercial or business considerations, and from a broader perspective, would even endanger public security and public interests given the involvement of personal sensitive data and important research results for public health.